storyprotocol/documentation/docs/Developers/tutorials/finetune-images.md

 }
 ```

-Next, create a file named `runInferenceAndRegister.ts` and call the `finetuneInference` function we just made:
+Next, create a file named `runInferenceAndRegister.ts` and call the `finetuneInference` function we just made.
+The first parameter should be the `finetune_id` we got from running the script above, and the second parameter is a prompt to generate a new image.

 ```typescript runInferenceAndRegister.ts
 import { finetuneInference } from './flux'